LeoL6/LeoL6/README.md

 ## About Me
 - I have been programming for about five years and am always striving to learn new things
-- I was born in Arizona but eventually moved to Canada 🇨🇦
+- I was born in Arizona but currently live in Canada 🇨🇦
 - I have 3 pugs 🐶

 ## Noteworthy Projects